World Languages

 Spanish I - Grades 9 -12 - Yearlong course

 This is an entry level course in Spanish emphasizing listening, speaking, reading and writing Spanish.
 The intent of this course is to enable students to communicate using simple sentence structures in the present tense.
-This communication will be developed and enhanced through lectures, oral, listening, reading and writing practice, small group activities, visual and technological aids.
+This communication will be developed and enhanced through lectures, speaking , listening, reading and writing practice, small group activities, visual and technological aids.
 Instruction in basic grammar, vocabulary, and oral expression lays the framework for continuing in the language.
-In addition, the course will give students an appreciation for the differences and similarities within the Hispanic culture.
+In addition, the course will give students an appreciation for the differences and similarities within Hispanic culture.
+Instruction is in Spanish whenever possible.

 UC/CSU approved course